sumitmehta575/sumitmehta575/README.md

 - 👋 Hi, I’m @sumitmehta575
-- 👀 I’m interested in AIML
+- 👀 I’m interested in AIML.
-- 🌱 I’m currently learning In B.Tech (AIMl)
+- 🌱 I’m currently learning In B.Tech (AIML)

 <!---
 sumitmehta575/sumitmehta575 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.